efroemling/ballistica/docs/design/os-font-rendering.md

 # OS font rendering

-**Description:** How dynamic text is rendered via each OS's native font stack (CoreText / Android Canvas / DirectWrite / Pango-Cairo) behind one small platform interface.
+**Description:** Dynamic text is rendered and line-broken (UAX #14) via each OS's native text stack behind one small platform interface, so the engine ships no huge Unicode fonts or line-break tables.

 The engine ships pre-baked glyph pages covering a core character set, but the full Unicode range is far too large to pre-bake.
 Everything outside the baked